-Grand Sawtooths Loop is a 63 mile loop trail located near Lowman, Idaho and is rated as moderate.
-The trail is primarily used for hiking and is best used from July until August.
+Grand Sawtooths Loop is a 71.8 mile moderately trafficked loop trail located near Lowman, Idaho that features a lake and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from July until August.

 So many lakes to see!!!

 Just make sure that time is not of the essence for this loop.
 Had 4 days to finish this loop so it was very hard to enjoy what Sawtooth had to offer.

 Sawtooth Lake was by far my favorite lake - the initial view from the top if you're hiking from Grandjean is phenomenal.